 Requires: When this mode is used in a virtualization scenario (container host is a VM) MAC address spoofing is required.

-overlay - when the docker engine is running in swarm mode, containers attached to an overlay network can communicate with other containers attached to the same network across multiple container hosts.
-Each overlay network that is created on a Swarm cluster is created with its own IP subnet, defined by a private IP prefix.
-The overlay network driver uses VXLAN encapsulation.
-Can be used with Kubernetes when using suitable network control planes (Flannel or OVN).
+Popularly used by containers orchestrators such as Docker Swarm and Kubernetes, containers attached to an overlay network can communicate with other containers attached to the same network across multiple container hosts.
+Each overlay network is created with its own IP subnet, defined by a private IP prefix.
+The overlay network driver uses VXLAN encapsulation to achieve network traffic isolation between tenant container networks and enables re-using IP addresses across overlay networks.

 Requires: Make sure your environment satisfies these required prerequisites for creating overlay networks.

 Requires: On Windows Server 2019, this requires KB4489899.

 Requires: On Windows Server 2016, this requires KB4015217.